We love to use coconut coir as the main ingredient of our microgreen growing media.

 This post's actual purpose is to set up a series of articles using a variety of additives and fertilizers with pure coco coir to see how well it performs.

-Of course, we will be comparing how the additives do our own Home Microgreens potting mix and pure coir.
+Of course, we will compare how the additives do our Home Microgreens potting mix and pure coir.

 You should look for these kinds of tests.
 Many growers show you microgreens, and they look great.
-Still, it is tough to judge without comparing it to a known top performer and a control tray.
+Still, judging without comparing it to a known top performer and a control tray is tough.

 We will link the articles here once they have been published.